 On the flip side, she can also bring back old injuries that have since healed.
 She can restore someone's youth, but she can also bring them back in time to infancy, or before they existed in any form - a fatal application of the quirk.

-Eri is only six years old, and she's been manipulated into using her quirk for nefarious purposes.
+Eri is only 6 years old, and she's become manipulated into using her quirk for nefarious purposes.
 Hopefully, with the help of the staff at UA, she'll learn to use it in positive ways.

 Overhaul is one of the most over-powered quirks in My Hero Academia.
 Kai Chisaki can break down anything he touches into its most elemental components, and then he's able to rebuild it into any form he sees fit.
 He can use it to wipe out an opponent's body completely, bring back an ally from the brink of death, or cure a person's chronic illness.
 He's difficult to track, as he can destroy and then reform his surroundings as he passes them, making them look indistinguishable from moments prior.